Faisal Bin Shamlan: Role in South Yemen government

 During the war of liberation of occupied South Yemen he was part of a broad coalition of activists who overthrew the Qu'aiti Sultanate in Hadhramaut on 17 September 1967.
-In the interim period, before independence on 30 November 1967, he was a member of the "Supreme Popular Committee" which was formed by the revolutionaries to run Hadhramaut province.
+In the interim period, before independence on 30 November 1967, he was a member of the "Supreme Popular Committee" which was formed by the revolutionaries to run Hadhramaut Governorate.
 Bin Shamlan was charged with the day-to-day running of the province.

 After independence and the unification of South Yemen by the National Front for the Liberation of South Yemen (NLF), he was the first Minister of Public Works and Transport in the first cabinet of the independent People's Republic of South Yemen (President Qahtan Al-Shaabi's government).
 Bin Shamlan and Mohammad Abdul Qader Bafaqeeh, the Minister of Education, were the only non NLF members of the cabinet.
 One of the first tasks assigned to them by the NLF government was taking inventory of the palaces of the Sultans of Hadhramaut.
 Bin Shamlan and Bafaqeeh took stock of the palaces; made a record inventory; and preserved and stored every item.

 In 1969, Bin Shamlan was appointed as Executive Chairman of the Public Corporation for Electric Power which he continued to run successfully and efficiently until 1977.
 In 1977 he was appointed as Managing Director of the Aden Oil Refinery.
 Taking over from the BP management team, he ran the refinery professionally.
 From 1971 to 1990 he was a member of Supreme People's Council (the Parliament of People's Democratic Republic of Yemen).